emina-mahmutbegovic/mqtt-client-simulator/README.md

 ```

 ### Disconnect
 Can be used for ending an existing connection.
-Takes existing cliendId as an input parameter.
+Takes existing clientId as an input parameter.
 Returns connected (boolean).
 Returns false if the client was successfully disconnected.

 Query
 ```